-Taiwan has simplified the process for overseas Chinese or foreign nationals investing in less than 10% of the equity of companies listed on the stock market, over-the-counter market, or emerging share markets, or other domestic securities.
-Overseas Chinese and foreign nationals shall designate a domestic agent (usually a domestic bank or securities firm) or a representative to register with the Taiwan Stock
+The process for overseas Chinese or foreign nationals investing in less than 10% of the equity of companies listed on the stock market, overthe-counter market, or emerging share markets, or other domestic securities, is very convenient.
+Overseas Chinese and foreigner nationals must entrust a domestic agent (usually a domestic bank or securities firm) or a representative who registers with the Taiwan Stock Exchange.

-Exchange.
 The overseas Chinese or foreign national may then entrust any local securities firm to handle registration with the Taiwan Stock Exchange.
 Once the registration is completed, an account may be opened with the securities broker to buy and sell securities.
-If a single investment exceeds 10% of the equity of an enterprise, the investor must submit an application to the Department of Investment Review of the Ministry of Economic Affairs, the administrative office of any science park, or the Bureau of Industrial Parks.
+If a single investment exceeds 10% of the equity of an enterprise, the investor must submit an application to the Investment Commission of the Ministry of Economic Affairs, the administrative office of any science park, or the Export Processing Zone Administration of the Ministry of Economic Affairs.